Walker32102/Walker32102/README.md

 - 👋 Hi, I’m Srap Harutyunyan aka.
 Walker 32102.
 - 👀 I’m interested in Web Development.
+I code in JS (React).
-- 🌱 I’m currently learning JavaScript (React, Redux)
+- 🌱 I’m currently learning TypeScript.

 <!---
 Walker32102/Walker32102 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.